utdata/icj-class/js/js-class-02.md

 console.log(fullName.length)
 ```

-Would return a number to your console that equals the number of characters (including spaces) in `fullName`.
+The above log would return a number to your console that equals the number of characters (including spaces) in `fullName`.

 JavaScript "methods" are actions that can be performed on JavaScript objects.
 To call a method, we also follow the object with a period and the name of the method, but also `()` at the end, since we are performing an action.